 Bryn Celli Ddu is in the care of Cadw.
 Before setting out to visit the ancient monument, please check the Cadw website, as it may be closed due to the Covid-19 restrictions and also National guidelines.

 Sources / References & Related Websites:-

 Barber, Chris & Williams, John Godfrey, The Ancient Stones of Wales, Blorenge Books, Abergavenny, Gwent, 1989.

-© Ray Spencer, The Journal Of Antiquities, 2018.
+Copyright © Ray Spencer, The Journal of Antiquities, 2021.